 Mölder A, Drury S, Costen N, Hartshorne GM, Czanner S. Semiautomated analysis of embryoscope images: Using localized variance of image intensity to detect embryo developmental stages.
 Cytometry A. 2015 Feb;87(2):119-28. doi: 10.1002/cyto.a.22611.

 Swain JE.
 Could time-lapse embryo imaging reduce the need for biopsy and PGS?
 J Assist Reprod Genet.
 2013 Aug;30(8):1081-90. doi: 10.1007/s10815-013-0048-4.

 Zaninovic N, Irani M, Meseguer M. Assessment of embryo morphology and developmental dynamics by time-lapse microscopy: is there a relation to implantation and ploidy?
 Fertil Steril.
 2017 Nov;108(5):722-729. doi: 10.1016/j.

-FAQs from users: 'Does the Embryoscope improve success rates?', 'What other types of incubators are available for embryo culture?', 'What has changed in embryo selection with the incorporation of Embryoscope?' and 'How much does the embryoscope incubator cost when used in IVF?'.
+FAQs from users: 'What is embryoslide?', 'Does the Embryoscope improve success rates?', 'What other types of incubators are available for embryo culture?', 'What has changed in embryo selection with the incorporation of Embryoscope?' and 'How much does the embryoscope incubator cost when used in IVF?'.